hvesalai/emacs-sbt-mode/README.md

 commands will reset the sbt buffer, making it easier to read the compiler output and to navigate to any errors.
 Having *sbt-run-previous-command* bound to some key-mapping is advisable.

+After using either of these commands, if any buffers need saving, Emacs will ask if you'd like to save them.
+You can set `compilation-ask-about-save` to `nil` to skip the question and have buffers saved automatically instead.

 After running the compilation, you can navigate to the errors by selecting the error line and pressing **RET** or using mouse.
 You may